jonathaneunice/namedentities/README.rst

 the various encodings (UTF-8 and such) required.

-This module helps convert from whatever characters or entities you have into either named or numeric (either decimal or hexidecimal) HTML entities.
+This module helps convert from whatever characters or entities you have into either named or numeric (either decimal or hexadecimal) HTML entities.
 Or, if you prefer, it will conversely help you go the other way, mapping all entities into Unicode.